Skip to main content

 Falkenstein Castle, locally known as Burg Falkenstein, lies north of the village of the same name, in the province of Lower Austria in Austria.

-Falkenstein Castle was founded around 1050 under Henry III, Holy Roman Emperor, as a frontier castle protecting the lands of the House of Babenberg against enemies from the north.
+Falkenstein Castle was founded around 1050 under Henry III, Holy Roman Emperor, as a frontier castle to protect the lands of the House of Babenberg against enemies from the north.
 It was built upon an 80-meter-high limestone cliff.
 It was the site of a much older earthen fort.

 The first lords of Falkenstein were ministerials and vassals of the House of Babenberg.
-The first Lord of Falkenstein was mentioned in 1118; Ulrich von Falkenstein.
-In 1177 the last real Lord of Falkenstein was mentioned: Wernhart II von Falkenstein.
-Then both his daughters married two brothers from the Streun von Schwarzenau family and they took over the fief of Falkenstein and also started to call themselves 'of Falkenstein'.
+The first Lord of Falkenstein was mentioned in 1118, Ulrich von Falkenstein.
+In 1177, the last real Lord of Falkenstein was mentioned: Wernhart II von Falkenstein.
+Then, both his daughters married two brothers from the Streun von Schwarzenau family, and they took over the fief of Falkenstein and began calling themselves 'of Falkenstein'.

-In 1296 Friedrich II von Liechtenstein was holder of the fief.
+In 1296, Friedrich II von Liechtenstein was the holder of the fief.
 He had to flee after having supported a failed rebellion against Duke Albrecht I. The castle was confiscated and from then on became a pledge property.
-Between 1369 and 1395 the castle was enlarged and strengthened.
+Between 1369 and 1395, the castle was enlarged and strengthened.

 Frankenstein Castle was sold, in 1572, by Emperor Maximilian II to Hans III, Baron of Trautson.
-In 1598 his son Paul Sixtus III was elevated to Imperial Count.
-He then started to rebuilt the castle into a Renaissance fortress.
+In 1598, his son, Paul Sixtus III, was elevated to the rank of Imperial Count.
+He then began rebuilding the castle into a Renaissance fortress.

-In 1645, during the Thirty Years' War, the castle was damaged during a siege by the Swedes led by the Swedish Field Marshal Lennart Torstensson.
-It was taken but not demolished afterwards.
+In 1645, during the Thirty Years' War, the castle was damaged during a Swedish siege led by the Swedish Field Marshal Lennart Torstensson.
+It was taken but not demolished afterward.
 The Swedes occupied the castle for 15 months before they were expelled after a siege by the Habsburg Imperial Army.
-After that the castle was garrisoned shortly and damaged parts were provisionally repaired.
-That way it could still serve as a place of refuge for the locals during the threat of marauding Turkish and Kuruc troops during the 2nd part of the 17th century.
+After that, the castle was garrisoned shortly, and the damaged parts were provisionally repaired.
+That way, it could still serve as a place of refuge for locals during the threat of marauding Turkish and Kuruc troops in the 2nd half of the 17th century.

-Shortly after that Falkenstein Castle lost its military importance.
-Its owners started to use it as a stone quarry for the locals.
+Shortly after that, Falkenstein Castle lost its military importance.
+Its owners began using it as a stone quarry for locals.
 This lasted until 1830.
-During that time and up until 1850 the castle ruin was sold and resold several times until it was purchased by the forefathers of the present owners.
-In 1990 they opened up the castle for visitors.
+During that time and up until 1850, the castle ruin was sold and resold several times until it was purchased by the forefathers of the present owners.
+In 1990, they opened up the castle for visitors.

 Gallery